TomTranter/JellyBaMM/docs/contributing.md

-# Contributing to liionpack
+# Contributing to JellyBamm

-If you'd like to contribute to liionpack (thanks!), please have a look at the [guidelines below](#workflow).
+If you'd like to contribute to JellyBamm (thanks!), please have a look at the [guidelines below](#workflow).

 If you're already familiar with our workflow, maybe have a quick look at the [pre-commit checks](#pre-commit-checks) directly below.